hallard/Omega2-IO-Power/README.md

 Power FTDI SPI and I2C or Full GPIO Shields for Onion Omega2
 ============================================================

-This shield is used to power and to expose [Onion Omega2](https://onion.io/) gpio pins. it has just few minimal features such as wiring and 3V3 regulator and exists in 2 versions
+These shields are used to power and to expose [Onion Omega2](https://onion.io/) gpio pins. it has just few minimal features such as wiring and 3V3 regulator and exists in 2 versions

 - **Basic**: same size than Omega2, exposing Serial/SPI/I2C
 - **Full**: little bigger but exposing all Omega2 pins